odoo/documentation/content/contributing/documentation.rst

 --------------------

 Now that your machine is all set up, it is time to do the same for your version of the documentation files.
-As it would not be convenient to have several people working on the version 13.0 in parallel (conflicts of content would occur all the time), and in order to be able to create a :abbr:`PR (Pull Request)`, you must `create a new branch
+As it would not be convenient to have several people working on the version {BRANCH} in parallel (conflicts of content would occur all the time), and in order to be able to create a :abbr:`PR (Pull Request)`, you must `create a new branch
-<https://www.atlassian.com/git/tutorials/using-branches>`_ starting from the branch 13.0.
-In other
+<https://www.atlassian.com/git/tutorials/using-branches>`_ starting from the branch {BRANCH}.
+In
-words, you copy the entirety of this version’s files and give it another name.
-For this example, we will go with ``13.0-my_contribution``.
+other words, you copy the entirety of this version’s files and give it another name.
+For this example, we will go with ``{BRANCH}-my_contribution``.

 Execute the following commands in a terminal to...